CrowdHailer/CrowdHailer.github.io/_posts/2015-12-20-js-frameworks.md

 ##### Flux -> Reflux -> Redux

 ![Flux logo](http://img.stackshare.io/service/1275/flux.png)
-The flux architecture was labeled as such by Facebook.
-They coined the term to describe a recommended setup when using React.
+Flux was coined by Facebook to describe the recommended architecture to use with React.

-The key tenant is a unidirectional dataflow.
+The key concept is that of a unidirectional dataflow.
 Actions cause updates in a store(aka model).
 The model generates a view and this finally updates the DOM.
 User interactions are mapped to actions to close the loop.

-Redux is one of the latest iterations on this idea.
+Redux is a recent addition to the flux family tree.
-It proposes a single data store for all state in the application.
+It develops on flux by confining all application state to a single store.
-This sounds a drastic limitation yet has some interesting payoffs.
+This sounds a drastic limitation but creates some interesting payoffs.
-Redux offers a time-travelling debugger.
+One of these benefits is that Redux offers a time-travelling debugger.
+This works by keeping a record of each version of the state and allowing a debugger to replay through this history.
-Invaluable when debugging a process with many steps.
+It is invaluable when debugging a process with many steps.

-To get a quick introduction watch the excellent series of explanetory videos available.
+To get a thorough introduction to Redux there is a series of explanatory videos.
+These run through all the basic concepts very quickly.

 ![Cycle logo](http://cycle.js.org/img/cyclejs_logo.svg)